The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 City

 Up to $90,000 combined.
 This ARPA-funded program assisted 193 homebuyers before closing to general applications in July 2024.
-Remaining funds ($645K) are limited to URA-sponsored new construction/rehab homes through March 2026.
-The URA is pursuing new funding. check ura.org for updates.
+The program's funding deadline (March 31, 2026) has passed.
+The URA is pursuing new funding.
+Check ura.org for updates on potential future rounds.

 Up to $90,000